alessandro-gentilini/knuth-interview-2006/README.md

 bit of this software.
-Then I got to Pasadena, and had all my code, had all my notes, and started putting it on to punched cards, and you know, debugging it and by Christmas time I had their compiler for them, and it was a machine that didn’t sell very well, so there weren’t too many places in the world, but I heard for the next ten years that people in Brazil were still using it a lot.
+Then I got to Pasadena, and had all my code, had all my notes, and started putting it on to punched cards, and you know, debugging it and by Christmas time I had their compiler for them, and it was a machine that didn't sell very well, so there weren't too many places in the world, but I heard for the next ten years that people in Brazil were still using it a lot.

 And so it was